Ice, heroin recovered in Jamrud raid

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He said on the directives of Inspector General of Khyber Pakhtunkhwa police and CCPO they have launched a massive anti-narcotics operation in various areas of district Khyber.

-The Khyber police had recovered 24 kilograms of ice drug and 106 kilograms of chemicals being used in ice .
+The Khyber police had recovered 24 kilograms of ice drug and 106 kilograms of chemicals being used in ice and heroin manufacturing a day earlier.